Deepakranjan-1/Connect-Four-Game/README.md

 Logic: Functions like findAvailableRow(), checkWin(), and isBoardFull() handle gameplay.
 UI Updates: Updates status text, highlights winning pieces, and resets the board.

+🎨 Customization
+The game uses CSS variables for easy theming.
+Edit the :root section in style.css to customize:
+- Colors for players and UI elements (currently blood red and white theme)
+- Animation speeds and effects
+- Board size and spacing
+- Glow intensities
+- Background gradients (currently deep black theme)

+🎨 Theme
+This edition features a dramatic **Blood & Bone** color scheme:
+- Deep black atmospheric background
+- Blood red pieces (Player 1) with crimson glow effects
+- Pure white pieces (Player 2) with bright luminous glow
+- Dark red accent colors throughout the UI
+- High contrast design for maximum visual impact

 💡 Future Enhancements
-Player vs. AI mode.
+- Player vs. AI mode with difficulty levels
-Sound effects for drops and wins.
+- Sound effects for drops, wins, and interactions
-Customizable themes.
-Score tracking across matches.
+- Multiple theme options (classic, neon, retro, cyberpunk)
+- Online multiplayer support
+- Tournament mode with brackets
+- Replay system to review past games
+- Additional color themes and customization options

-If you like this project, ⭐ it on GitHub and share your feedback!
+🌟 If you like this project, ⭐ it on GitHub and share your feedback!